A regular visitor to The Netherlands now, Columbus is seen here sailing past IJmuiden at the 7th of may in 2018.

 For P&O the new Arcadia regularly sailed summer cruises out of Southampton, although she was actually sailing worldwide cruises.
 She did manage to attract former Canberra passengers, although Oriana more or less is considered to be the real replacement for this widely loved liner.
 In 2003, Arcadia left the fleet of P&O to open a new P&O company named Ocean Village as a Mediterranean clubship.
 She was rebuilt for her new role inside, although the distinctive change from the outside was the Ocean Village logo hullart that was added to the sides of the ship.
 Her new name was also that of the new company, and she thus was named Ocean Village on the 28th of april 2003 by Ulrika Johnson, a Swedish popular TV presenter.
 For Ocean Village, she then started sailing youth-orientated cruises in the Mediterranean during summer and the Caribbean during winter.
 This company was to be marketed as a company that sailed cruises, strangely, for 'people who don't do cruises'.
 The ship was rebuilt in a resort-style, including self-service meals and a lot of active and sporting possibilities.
 Because of this, she was really a new type of cruiseship.
 Within Ocean Village, she was joined by Ocean Village Two in 2007, so the concept seemed to be popular.
 Her new fleetmate was the former Crown Princess and AIDAblu, so two former Sitmar-designed ships were together again.
 Although this success, rather surprisingly it was announced that Ocean Village would be discontinued after the 2010 Mediterranean season.
 Ocean Village Two transferred down-under in 2009 under her new name of Pacific Jewel, and Ocean Village herself joined P&O Australia at the end of 2010 as Pacific Pearl.
 They met another old Sitmar-sister there, the former Regal Princess that now sailes as Pacific Dawn.

-The 2016-season will be the last season for Pacific Pearl sailing for the P&O Australia brand, as she will be starting sailings for British-based CMV Cruises from the 2017 season onwards.
-For this company, Pacific Pearl will be re-named Columbus, truly showing the namingstyle of CMV.
+The 2016-season was the last season for Pacific Pearl sailing for the P&O Australia brand, as she was sold and began her sailings for British-based CMV Cruises from the 2017 season onwards.
+For this company, Pacific Pearl was re-named Columbus, truly showing the namingstyle of CMV.
 Next to Columbus, the company also sails with Marco Polo (1964) and Magellan (1984) so they clearly take their inspiration from the names of well-known explorers.
 Except for those, as the company also owns the Transocean Tours brand, the Astor (1980) and Astoria (1946) are also part of the fleet.
-For CMV, Columbus will start sailing out of the port of Tilbury, dedicated to the British market.
+For CMV, Columbus started sailing out of the port of Tilbury, dedicated to the British market.
 This of course is not new for the ship, because of her history with P&O Cruises.

 The ship was delivered to CMV at Singapore at the 12th of april 2017, before heading to the Damen Shipyards at Rotterdam for a complete overhaul and repaint.
 Here, she arrived at the 13th of may.
 CMV and Damen have a very strong connection as the British line always had its ships overhauled at the yards of this company in either Amsterdam or Rotterdam.
-At the 5th of june, Columbus arrived at Tilbury in England, where she will be named by Angela Rippon at june the 8th.
-On june 11th, the newest addition to CMV's fleet will depart for a short three-night cruise to Amsterdam and Antwerp, followed by a six-night cruise to the Norwegian fjords.
-After a series of European cruises, the ship will cross the Atlantic for a season of cruises in the Caribbean, around Cuba and central America.
-In 2018, she will undertake her first round-the-world cruise for CMV.
+At the 5th of june, Columbus arrived at Tilbury in England, where was named by Angela Rippon at june the 8th.
+On june 11th, the newest addition to CMV's fleet departed for a short three-night cruise to Amsterdam and Antwerp, followed by a six-night cruise to the Norwegian fjords.
+After a series of European cruises, the ship crossed the Atlantic for a season of cruises in the Caribbean, around Cuba and central America.
+In 2018, she sailed the first round-the-world cruise for CMV.